 - Parents are not with their children 24 hours a day and there are times when parents might devolve the responsibility to consent to treatment to others - eg, grandparents or childminders - for certain interventions such as emergency care and treatment of minor illnesses.

 - Such consent does not need to be in writing and the healthcare professional does not need to consult the parents, unless there is cause to believe parents' views would differ significantly.

 - Where there is no specific agreement between parents and a third party in any given situation, the third party can give consent, providing it can be justified as being in the best interests of the child.
 An example of this would be a teacher accompanying a child to the A&E Department for urgent treatment required after an accident at school.

 - The guidance concerning immunisation does not differ significantly from other interventions.
 Further details can be found in the Department of Health's 'Green Book' - Immunisation Against Infectious Disease:

 - Bringing the child for immunisation is seen as implied consent and devolved responsibility does not have to be in writing.

-- Important issues that do need to be considered, however, include whether the consent is valid (ie based on sufficient information to give informed consent), whether there is a reason to believe that the parents' views would differ from a third party bringing the child and whether consent has been obtained on each occasion an immunisation is given.
+- Important issues that do need to be considered, however, include whether the consent is valid (ie based on sufficient information to give informed consent), whether there is a reason to believe that the parental views would differ from a third party bringing the child and whether consent has been obtained on each occasion an immunisation is given.

-- Signing a consent form is not obligatory but a written record that the main issues have been covered does offer some insurance against future difficulties.
+- Signing a consent form is not obligatory, but a written record that the main issues have been covered does offer some insurance against future difficulties.

 No one is able to give valid consent